We’ve been testing the best vacuum cleaners for almost a decade – here are our top picks

 If you want a more complete cleaning solution for hard floors, we rate the Tineco Floor One S7 Pro the best wet-dry vacuum on the market.
 This model offers top-notch vacuuming and mopping, and deodorizes and disinfects as it goes, leaving floors spotless.
 It's heavy at nearly 10kg, but its self-propelling capabilities make it super-easy to push about.

 All that cleaning power takes a toll on the battery life, which is relatively short at 40 minutes on one charge.
-Our tester also found the water tank a little small, and the fact it needed to be emptied frequently a little annoying.
+Our tester also found the water tank a little small – the clean water tank is 0.85L, while the dirty one is 0.72L (to account for the fact that some water is staying on the floor).
+During our review, we found it needed to be emptied quite frequently.
 And as you might expect, it's not for carpeted floors.

 There are lots of useful features, including voice prompts and a bright LED display that lets you know what mode you’re using as well as water and battery levels.
 Being able to vacuum and mop in one go is in itself a revelation for how much time and effort it saves.

 It's a bit of an investment, but we think the performance justifies the higher price.
-If you want something more affordable, head to the Roborock Dyad Pro at #10.
+If you want something more affordable, the Roborock Dyad Pro is our favorite budget wet-dry option.

 Read our full Tineco Floor One S7 Pro review